PAUL GASSER, PH.D.

 (414) 288-4534

-Corticosteroid hormones are released from the adrenal glands in response to stress.
-Together with a wide variety of neurotransmitters, corticosteroids play important roles in generating appropriate responses to stress by altering the structure and function of neuronal and glial cells in the brain.
-While corticosteroids are necessary for normal adaptation to stress, chronic elevation of corticosteroids increases the risk for neuropsychiatric and neurodegenerative disorders.
-The primary goals of my research are to identify the mechanisms by which corticosteroids interact with neurotransmitters to alter cellular function; and to understand how these mechanisms may contribute to the detrimental effects of chronic stress.
-The hope is that this research will increase our understanding of the pathophysiology of stress-related disorders, and that it will lead to the development of novel, effective treatments for these disorders.
+“Glucocorticoid hormones including cortisol and corticosterone are released from the adrenal glands in response to stress.
+Together with norepinephrine and other monoamine neurotransmitters, glucocorticoids play key roles in generating appropriate responses to stress by reshaping the physiology of neuronal and glial cells in the brain.
+While these modulatory substances are necessary for normal adaptation to stress, dysregulation of glucocorticoid and noradrenergic signaling increases the risk for pathological conditions ranging from neuropsychiatric and neurodegenerative disorders to cancer.
+The primary goals of my research are to identify the mechanisms by which norepinephrine and glucocorticoids interact to alter cellular function; and to understand how these mechanisms may contribute to the detrimental effects of chronic stress.
+The hope is that this research will increase our understanding of the pathophysiology of stress-related disorders, and that it will lead to the development of novel, effective treatments for these disorders.”

 Lab personnel: